-} \begin{lemma} \squaredgradient \end{lemma}
+\begin{lemma} \probabilitygradientfourthmomentbound \end{lemma}

-The first part of Lemma~\ref{lemma:conditional-expectation-squared-gradient} is a straightforward calculation.
-Overall, Lemma~\ref{lemma:conditional-expectation-squared-gradient} shows that the expected squared gradient term in the probability regret is upper bounded by the fourth moment of the online residuals, weighted by the adaptively chosen step size.

 In order to bound the probability regret, the last step is to ensure that the fourth moment of the online residuals is bounded.
 To bound the fourth moments of the online residuals, we develop a specialized ``prediction tracking'' technique.
 To the best of our knowledge, this technique is new to this work and does not exist in the online optimization literature.
 The proof sketch of the prediction tracking technique is delayed until Section~\ref{sec:prediction-tracking}, but the following lemma contains the main result.